coderdude1/KotlinServiceExperiments/customer-service/README.md

 # Something to research and understand better
 stuff was not persisting until I added a block on the save call in the service call to the repository. https://stackoverflow.com/questions/47238418/spring-webflux-mongodb-document-is-not-saved-into-database

+the id property on the Customer document is nullable.  should I make it not nullable and just use the mongo Object.getId thingy and inject it on construction?